William Booker (architect): Career

 He learned his trade in the offices of Henry Moses Wood.

 He was admitted to the freedom of the Borough of Nottingham in 1831.
-He was surveyor to the Freemen’s Rights’ Committee as the referee under the Nottingham Enclosure Act.
+He was surveyor to the Freemen’s Rights’ Committee as the referee under the Nottingham Inclosure Act 1845.

 He died on 20 December 1861 at Cromwell Terrace, Nottingham and was buried in the Nottingham General Cemetery.